rackerlabs/design-system/_component_design/file-tile.md

 ### Read-only

-The read-only state indicates that the file can only be download.
+The read-only state indicates that the file can only be downloaded.
 A user cannot remove a read-only file.

 {% endcolumn %}